SiliconLabs/z-wave-ts-silabs/README.md

 ## Troubleshooting

-If for any reason a test was interupted by a signal during a call to commander-cli. then there might a hanging process in the background and the target board might be inaccessible until it's been reset.
+If for any reason a test was interrupted by a signal during a call to commander-cli. then there might a hanging process in the background and the target board might be inaccessible until it's been reset.